Rules of the Minnesota State Board of Legal Certification

 117. AGENCY ANNOUNCEMENT OF ACCREDITATION

 An accredited agency may publish the following statement with respect to its certification status: “This agency is accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in the field of [name of field of law].”
-If conditional accreditation has been granted publication of that fact must be made.
+If conditional accreditation has been granted, publication of the conditions must be included in all public statements regarding the agency’s Minnesota accreditation.

 118. AGENCY ANNOUNCEMENT OF REVOCATION OF ACCREDITATION

-In the event that the Board revokes the accreditation of an agency, the agency shall contact each certified lawyer and shall advise him/her to cease all advertising, announcements and publications referencing Board authorization.
+In the event that the Board revokes the accreditation of an agency, the agency shall contact each certified specialist and shall advise the specialist to cease all advertising, announcements and publications referencing Board authorization.
+The Board may contact certified specialists directly to ensure their notice of the revocation and compliance with the requirements of the Minnesota Rules of Professional Conduct and these Rules concerning lawyer representations about certification and specialization.

 119. LAWYER ANNOUNCEMENT OF CERTIFICATION

-The certified lawyer may announce that he/she is a certified specialist in a field of law and that the agency granting the certification is an agency accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in a designated field of law.
-The lawyer shall not represent, either expressly or implicitly, that the specialist status is conferred by the Minnesota Supreme Court.
+The certified specialist may announce that they are a certified specialist in a field of law and that the agency granting the certification is an agency accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in a designated field of law.
+The certified specialist shall not represent, either expressly or implicitly, that the specialist status is conferred by the Minnesota Supreme Court.

 The Board and its members, employees, and agents are immune from civil liability for any acts conducted in the course of their official duties.